TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * Curly brackets are not allowed, as they perpetuate our society's stereotype of the 'curly' women.
 Instead, Python-esque indentation is used.
 * Indentation is fluid.
 Both spaces and tabs are allowed.
 At no point should the programmer attempt to use indentation to create actual hierarchy in code nesting, as that implies hierarchy in the code.
 Instead, code indentation is used only for aesthetic purposes.
 * In order to eliminate curly brackets and enforce fluidity of indentation, implementation of php's [**alternative** syntax for control structures](http://php.net/alternative_syntax) is encouraged.
-* To turn the patriarchal control structures into liberation statements, every structure terminator (like *endif*, *endforeach* and *endswitch*) should be replaced with **endmisoginy**.
+* To turn the patriarchal control structures into liberation statements, every structure terminator (like *endif*, *endforeach* and *endswitch*) should be replaced with **endmisogyny**.
 * Line terminators should not be used.
 Programmers get to select their own 'line decorator' to use in lieu of a line terminator.
 This is of course open to interpretation and can be eschewed altogether as a badge of solidarity for differently abled programmers.

-Logic Operants
+Logic Operands
 --------------

-* The use of mathematical operands such as \< and \> to denote "greater or less than" are very sexist, and affirm unequal states between objects, logical statements, numbers, and feelings.
+* The use of mathematical operands such as &lt; and &gt; to denote "greater or less than" are very sexist, and affirm unequal states between objects, logical statements, numbers, and feelings.
 * These should be replaced by the stats neutral operands / and \, and when you're not sure if it's a sequential plus or minus, it should use the operand | to denote it could go either way.
 * Equality between two variables is denoted by ==.
 Since everyone is equal (with the exception of cishet men, who are already excluded as per the license), this always evaluates to true.
 * When evaluating expressions, * and / are no longer privileged over + and -.
 Rather, each previous use of each operator is counted, and expressions are evaluated based on which ones have been used the least up until that point.